ashlyn046/CS236_FinalProj/README.md

 # CS236_FinalProj

 This is a project for BYU CS236.
 Find the specifications below.
+This project combines projects 1-5 to create an interpreter for Datalog programs.

-## Project 1 Guide
+## Project 1 Guide: Lexer
 CS236 - Discrete Structures
 Instructor: Brett Decker
 Spring 2021